-From your early interactions with a candidate, to the support and training they receive in their day-to-day role, you need a documented retention strategy to ensure your employee's experience is a positive one and that no element slips through the gaps.
+From your early interactions with a candidate to the support and training they receive in their day-to-day role, you need a documented retention strategy to ensure your employee's experience is positive and that no element slips through the gaps.

-Career path clarity – Everybody wants to know they are advancing in their career.
-Even if your business has a very flat structure, people can still be moved sideways or given opportunities to upskill.
+Everybody wants to know they are advancing in their career.
+Even if your business has a flat structure, people can still be moved sideways or given opportunities to upskill.

-Line management effectiveness – Line management has a great deal to do with culture.
+Line management has a great deal to do with culture.
 Rather than micro-managing, staff are more effective when they are empowered to complete work independently, knowing that management is there to support them when needed.

-Work-life balance – According to our research, 62% of staff say they stay at a job because it offers a good work-life balance, compared to 42% who stay for the competitive salary.
+According to our research, 62% of staff say they stay at a job because it offers an excellent work-life balance, compared to 42% who stay for a competitive salary.
 Rather than acknowledging hours devoted to work, celebrate efficient performance.

-Job flexibility – Rated higher than salary as a reason to stay with an employer, offering flexible work arrangements proves to employees that the business cares about them on a personal level.
+Rated higher than salary as a reason to stay with an employer, offering flexible work arrangements proves to employees that the business cares about them on a personal level.
 Put official policies in place that make it simple and acceptable for parents to leave work to attend their children's school productions, for example.

-Struggling to retain staff?
+struggling to retain staff?